Updated March 2020

 Cultivation of Cannabis in Iowa

-Cultivation of marijuana in Iowa is a felony punishable with up to 25 years imprisonment and up to $1000,000 in fines.
+The cultivation of marijuana in Iowa is a felony punishable with up to 25 years of imprisonment and up to $1000,000 in fines.
 Soliciting a minor to cultivate marijuana can lead to a minimum mandatory sentence of up to 10 years.
-The state also has not approved the cultivation of industrial hemp for research or commercial purposes.

 DISCLAIMER: The information contained in this website is for general information purposes only; it does not constitute legal advice.
 Although we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Therefore, any reliance you place on such information is strictly at your own risk.